List of Inkigayo Chart winners (2017)

+Boy group Wanna One received its first Inkigayo trophy with its debut song "Energetic".
+BtoB's number one with "Missing You" on the October 29 broadcast helped them achieve their first number one on the chart more than six years after their debut.
+"Some" gained music duo Bolbbalgan4 its first award on the program.
 Singer Jung Key won his first award with "Anymore" despite a lack of promotional activities on music programs.
-Boy group Wanna One received its first Inkigayo trophy with its debut song "Energetic".
-"Some" also gained music duo Bolbbalgan4 its first award on the program.
 "Gashina" earned Sunmi her first music show award since leaving JYP Entertainment and signing with MakeUs Entertainment.
 She also achieved her first Triple Crown.
-Prior to her official debut, Minseo took her first award win for "Yes".
+Soloist Minseo took her first award win for "Yes".